jorgen228/codeProjects/README.md

 # javascriptProjects

-A collection of small projects to display practice and skills.
+A collection of projects to display practice and skills.

 Description of the projects: